uvayankee/uvayankee.github.io/index.md

 ---
 layout: default
-title: AI Agent Instructions
+title: AI Agent Recipes
 ---

-# Specific AI Instructions for Coding Agents
+# AI Recipes for Better Coding Agents

 Welcome to the AI Agent Instructions repository.
 This site provides examples of workable instructions to constrain your AI agent to modern software engineering practices.